collective/pyzanata/README.rst

 See also the `Declaration YAML File (GitHub) <https://github.com/collective/pyzanata/blob/master/src/pyzanata/restapi.yaml>`_.
 This file is read by the generic API runtime code and declares the API.

+An application using this code can be found at `collective.ttwpo Plone Addon <https://github.com/collective/collective.ttwpo/blob/master/src/collective/ttwpo/syncer/zanata.py>`_.

 Contribute